-- When dialing using the PBX Code Method (Access with PBX Code)

-Dial as follows: [TIE Line Access Number] + [PBX Code of ringing extension] + [Directed Call Pickup feature number] + [Ringing extension number].

-For example, to pick up the ringing extension 101 that is in another PBX with the PBX Code 123, you would dial "7-123- \times 41-101".

-- When dialing using the Extension Number Method (Access without PBX Code) Dial as follows: [All but last digit of the ringing extension number + ] + [Directed Call Pickup feature number] + [Ringing extension number].
-For example, to pick up the ringing extension 321 over a network, dial "32-41-321". - To use Directed Call Pickup over a VoIP network using Common Extension Numbering for Multiple PBXs, the operation must be predialed, or executed using CTI.
+- When dialing using the PBX Code Method (Access with PBX Code) - Dial as follows: [TIE Line Access Number] + [PBX Code of ringing extension] + [Directed Call Pickup feature number] + [Ringing extension number]. - For example, to pickup the ringing extension 101 that is in another PBX with the PBX Code 123, you would dial "7-123- \times 41-101". - When dialing using the Extension Number Method (Access without PBX Code) Dial as follows: [All but last digit of the ringing extension number + ] + [Directed Call Pickup feature number] + [Ringing extension number]. - For example, to pickup the ringing extension 321 over a network, dial "32-41-321". - To use Directed Call Pickup over a VoIP network using Common Extension Numbering for Multiple PBXs, the operation must be predialed, or executed using CTI. - To use QSIG enhanced features over an IP network, the network should consist of only V-IPGW cards or only IP-GW cards.

-10.9 PBX Configuration-[2-9] System-System Options-Option 2-CO - CO Call Limitation-After Conference
+4.18 [2-9] System Options-Option 2-♦ CO - CO Call Limitation-After Conference 11.1 [9-1] TIE Table-Enhanced QSIG

-17.1 PBX Configuration-[9-1] Private Network-TIE Table-Enhanced QSIG

-15.1.24 Private Network Features-VoIP (Voice over Internet Protocol)
+13.1.26 Private Network Features-VoIP (Voice over Internet Protocol)

-When a PBX is connected to another PBX via a private IP network, voice signals are converted into IP packets and sent over the network.
-This is known as Voice over IP (VoIP).
-This PBX uses the H.323 standard for VoIP communication.
+The PBX can connect to another PBX via a private IP network.
+In this case, voice signals are converted into IP packets (VoIP) and sent through this network.